 Q: How about BlackMagic Disk Speed Test? https://itunes.apple.com/app/blackmagic ... d425264550

 A: BlackMagic Disk Speed Test only runs sequential 5400 KiB (0x546000 bytes = 5529600 bytes = 5400 x 1024 bytes) block read/write tests.
-If you are only interested in the best case scenario (the maximum data transfer rate your storage device/controller/interface can achieve from a single-threaded sequential read/write), there is nothing wrong with BlackMagic Disk Speed Test.
+If you are only interested in a particular scenario (the data transfer rate your storage device/controller/interface can achieve from a single-threaded sequential read/write), there is nothing wrong with BlackMagic Disk Speed Test.
 With NVMe SSD devices, a single-threaded sequential read/write typically cannot achieve the best performance of the device.
 This is one of the reasons why CDM and ADM have the multi-threaded sequential read/write measurements.

-A: AJA System Test Lite also only runs sequential read/write tests.
+A: AJA System Test Lite also only runs sequential 5408 KiB block (default) read/write tests.
 The sequential read/write scores are almost equivalent to the top speed of your car on a straight road (NOTE: This is no longer true as a single-threaded sequential read/write won't achieve the "top" speed with recent NVMe SSD devices).
 If that's all you are interested in, sequential read/write scores are fine.
 If you are also interested in the overall performance of your car such as acceleration, torque, cornering, breaking and so on, you might want to pay attention to random read/write scores as well.

 A: CrystalDiskMark is a de facto standard of storage performance measurement tool on Windows.
 Amazon reviews, tech article writers/editors, and even manufacturers use CDM to show the storage device performance characteristics in a single screenshot.
 I just wanted something similar for macOS so that I, or we all, can compare different storage devices regardless of the OS just by examining a single screenshot.